kuriboshi/lips/docs/reference.md

 Comments are allowed in `lips` files.
 In order to allow for the _Unix_ "shebang" interpreter directive a `#` character in the first column of a line is recognized as a comment that ends with a newline.
-A `#` in any other colmn is treated as a regular character.
+A `#` in any other column is treated as a regular character.
 Comments may also start with the semicolon character and the comment again continues until the end of the line.